Akurio language: History

-The last native speakers died in 2002.
+The last native speakers of Akurio died in 2002.
 During this period, only ten people were estimated to have Akuriyó as a second language.
-By 2012, only two semi-speakers remained.
-There may still be speakers in uncontacted groups, while the language has been replaced by closely related Tiriyó among contacted groups.
+By 2012, only three semi-speakers remained.
 Sepi Akuriyó, one of the last surviving speakers of Akuriyó, went missing 2 December 2018, when a small plane carrying eight people disappeared during a flight over the Amazon rainforest.
 The search and rescue operation was called off after two weeks.

 Phonology

 The following phonology is preliminary and derived from fieldwork with non-native speakers over a short period of time.
+The phonological system of Akurio is similar to those of other Taranoan languages.